anya-bel/vocamprove/ReadMe.md

 #Chatbot

 #Command Handlers
-start, ready, stop # calls the specified functions
+start(update, context) # sends information about the bot ready(update, context) # asks for user confirmation to start the test stop(update, context) # terminates the conversation
 #Message Handler
+common_message # sends vocab test questions, processes the answers, and communicates the result
+#Other Functions
-common_message # sends vocab test questions, processes the answers, and communicates the result score_to_level(update, context, score) # maps the test result into CEFR level preferred_genre(update, context) # asks the preferred genre search_text(update, context, genre) #looks up the sentences for the user based on genre and level pick_sentence(update, context) # picks the random sample of the text for the user tell_sentence(update, context) # sends the sentence split_words(update, context) # offers the words of the sentence in the form of seperate buttons to the user to choose the unknown one find_definition(word, POS) # looks up the definition from wordnet find_dependency(idx, word, sentence) # looks up the dependency from 'en_core_web_sm' model of Spacy package definition(update, context, word, index) # sends the definition, pronunciation and dependency
+score_to_level(update, context, score) # maps the test result into CEFR level preferred_genre(update, context) # asks the preferred genre search_text(update, context, genre) #looks up the sentences for the user based on genre and level pick_sentence(update, context) # picks the random sample of the text for the user tell_sentence(update, context) # sends the sentence split_words(update, context) # offers the words of the sentence in the form of seperate buttons to the user to choose the unknown one find_definition(word, pos) # looks up the definition from wordnet find_dependency(idx, word, sentence) # looks up the dependency from 'en_core_web_sm' model of Spacy package definition(update, context, word, index) # sends the definition, pronunciation and dependency